 Micrometer Drum and Vernier Scale: reads to 10 seconds of

 Index Mirror: 59 x 44 mm. aluminized on the rear side.

 3 for horizon

 Weight case 6 lbs.

-check in which case the item will be held until cleared.
-No checks from overseas buyers, no credit cards or PayPal accepted
+ACCEPTED FORMS OF PAYMENT are Bank wire transfer, cashier’s check, or personal check in which case the item will be held until cleared.
+No checks from overseas buyers, no credit cards or PayPal accepted on this item.

-is the 20th Navistar Classic or one of its variations that we have offered since 2005.
+This is the 20th Navistar Classic or one of its variations that we have offered since 2005.
 In our opinion,

 they are the finest of the contemporary sextants.
 They will be equally desirable at sea or in a collection of only the finest.